EmilRamsvik/Digital-Garden/docs/Working/Working.md

 - If you look at a business not as a collective of people working towards a goal or product but rather as a bunch of kings and queens scrabbling over power and influence, things usually make more sense.
 - You are always replaceable.
 -  In a work-to rule action (the French call it *greve du zele*), employees begin doing their jobs by meticulously observing every one of the rules and regulations and performing only the duties stated in their job descriptions
+- There are too many titles, but still not enough.